 Raising Kids Who Aren’t Afraid to Play Outside

 In an age where toddlers use iPads and smartphones to watch Doc McStuffins, it can be difficult for parents to motivate their children to play outside.
-It used to be the case that kids would gather their neighborhood friends for cul-de-sac soccer and basketball games on a daily basis.
+It used to be the case that kids would gather their neighborhood friends for cul-de-sac soccer and basketball games daily.
 Nowadays, the average child spends about five to eight hours a day in front of a screen, opting for video games and television shows instead of rollerblading down the block.
 And while technology isn’t necessarily bad for children, studies show that spending plenty of time outdoors helps kids and parents lead happier and healthier lives.
-If you’re struggling to get your kids off the couch, here are some helpful tips that might just do the trick.
+If you’re struggling to get your kids out of the house, here are some helpful tips that might just do the trick.

 Lead By Example